daos-stack/daos/src/client/java/README.md

 You'll get escaped value, "daos_server\u003a1\u003d2", for "daos_server:1=2".

 ## Build
-It's Java module and built by Maven.
-Java 1.8 and Maven 3 are required to build this module.
+They are Java modules and built by Maven.
+Java 1.8 and Maven 3 are required to build these modules.
 After they are installed, you can change to this <DAOS_INSTALL>/src/client/java folder and build by below command line.

     mvn -DskipITs clean install

-daos-client module depends on DAOS which is assumed being installed under /usr/local/daos.
+daos-java module depends on DAOS which is assumed being installed under /usr/local/daos.
 If you have different location, you need to set it with '-Ddaos.install.path=<your DAOS install dir>'.
 For example,

     mvn -DskipITs -Ddaos.install.path=/code/daos/install clean install

+daos-java module also depends on protobuf 3.x and protobuf C plugin whose version should be in line with DAOS's protobuf version, which is 3.x for now.
+The Java code and C code are generated from src/main/resources/DunsAttribute.proto and put under src/main/java/io/daos/dfs/uns and src/main/native respectively.
+If you change DunsAttribute.proto or want to regenerate these codes, you can build with below command.

+    mvn -DskipITs -Dcompile.proto=true clean install

 If you have DAOS pool and DAOS container with type of posix, you can run integration test when build with below command.
 Before running it, make sure you have DAOS environment properly setup, including server and user environment variables.